NASCAR O'Reilly Auto Parts Series at Iowa Speedway: Multiple winners (teams)

+Manufacturer wins

+Former second race

 The U.S. Cellular 250 was a 250-lap, 218.75-mile NASCAR Xfinity Series race which was held at Iowa Speedway in Newton, Iowa every summer from 2009 to 2019.
-It was traditionally held in late July or early August, while U.S. Cellular was the title sponsor every year since the event's inception with different presenting sponsors each year.
+It was traditionally held in late July or early August, while U.S. Cellular was the title sponsor every year since the event's inception with different presenting sponsors over the years.

 The race was canceled in 2020 due to the COVID-19 pandemic before being removed from the schedule entirely in 2021.